saifkhan179/MyRepo/Building-Infra-with-terraform-advanced.md

 - In the below example, we are trying to create a Virtual Cloud Network (VCN) and its associated resources like Subnet, Route Table and an Internet gateway.

+- Switch to Visual Studio Code, you should be in the `terraformOCI` folder.
+Create a file named `network.tf`, copy the above snippet and **Save** it.

 ```
 resource "oci_core_virtual_network" "ExampleVCN" {
   cidr_block = "10.1.0.0/16"